Current Lab Members

 After my undergraduate degree in Cell Biology with French at The University of Manchester, I subsequently moved to France to eat excessive amounts of pastries and do my Masters research project.
 I am now back in the U.K. to do my PhD in Varadarajan Lab, supported by North West Cancer research, where I am now honing the art of the Western Blotting while trying to not flood the lab with electrode buffer.
 Outside of science, I love going out to eat nice food, playing and live-streaming videogames and laughing at cats on the internet/ in real-life.

-(1) Al-Zebeeby et al (2018), Haematologica; (2) Greaves at al (2018), Cell Death and Differentiation; (3) Milani et al (2017), Cell Death and Disease; (4) Thesis: The complex regulatory mechanisms of the BCL-2 family of proteins in cancer (2019).
+(1) Carter et al (2019), Cell Death and Disease; (2) Al-Zebeeby et al (2018), Haematologica; (3) Greaves at al (2018), Cell Death and Differentiation; (4) Milani et al (2017), Cell Death and Disease

 Biochemical society (Chester,UK; 2016); EACR (Manchester, UK; 2016); NWCR symposia (Liverpool, UK, 2017); CSHL (New York, USA; 2017).